1

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

-Human Ovarian Microvascular Endothelial Cells serve as an excellent in vitro model for studying angiogenesis, particularly in relation to microvascular endothelium.
-Angiogenesis is vital for various physiological processes, including organ development and tissue repair.
+Human Ovarian Microvascular Endothelial Cells serve as an excellent in vitro model for studying angiogenesis, particularly within the microvascular endothelium.
+Angiogenesis plays a vital role in various physiological processes, including organ development and tissue repair.
 These cells are especially useful for research into the angiogenic mechanisms within the ovary, such as the development of the corpus luteum.
 During this process, microvascular endothelial cells from the thecal layer invade the avascular granulosa layer to establish a capillary network, making these cells essential for investigating ovarian function and vascular dynamics in reproductive biology.